deivid-rodriguez/byebug/README.md

 are debugging rails, start the server and once the execution get to your `byebug` command you will get a debugging prompt.

+Former `debugger` or `ruby-debug` users, notice:
-_If you are coming from debugger, notice that stopping execution using the word `debugger` doesn't work anymore unless you explicitly alias it._
+_Stopping execution using the word `debugger` doesn't work anymore unless you explicitly alias it._
+_Some gems (rails, rspec) implement debugging flags (-d, --debugger) that early require and start the debugger.
+This flags are a performance penalty and Byebug doesn't need them anymore so my recommendation is not to use them._

 ### Configuration